 - Applicants who wish to be considered on the basis of prior learning, must have a minimum age that corresponds to the normal age for completing appropriate secondary education.

 - Minimum requirements for assessment of prior learning are satisfactory skills in both Norwegian and English.
+(Norwegian is not a requirement for international online students.)
 This should correspond to the Norwegian and English Vg1 (secondary school first year studies), the Norwegian and English Vg2 (secondary school second year in a vocational education) or alternatively having taken the a test in Norwegian higher level.
 Scandinavians will need to have passed similiar programs in their own language.

 - Applicants will also be evaluated on the basis of the information they provide in the application text.
 It is important that applicants can account for why they are applying to the study, and why they think they will be able to complete it.
 If they have skills that can not be documented, this may also be explained in the application text.

 - All work experience, education and other factors which provide a basis for admission must be documented with certified copies.
 Attestation of work experience must specify the length of the working conditions, workload and work content.